cloverharvest/rails5_practice/README.md

 ###Rails 5 Practice

-This is a practice/code along of the Rails 5: The Tour.
+This is a practice/code along of Rails 5: The Tour.

 This video can be found on http://rubyonrails.org/.